 When it comes to naming police dogs, there are a few things to keep in mind.
 First and foremost, the name should be easy for the handler to say, as they will need to say it often during training and while working.
 It should also be distinct enough that other officers will be able to understand it over the radio.
 And finally, it should be appropriate for the dog’s personality and appearance.
 With all of that in mind, here are a few potential names for police dogs inspired by popular fictional characters:

-- Ace – this name is perfect for a loyal and friendly dog who is always ready to work.
-It also has a bit of an energetic feel to it, which is perfect for a high-energy breed like a German Shepherd.
+- Ace– this name is right on point for a loyal and friendly dog who is always ready to work.
+It also has a bit of an energetic feel to it, which fits a high-energy breed like a German Shepherd.
 Ace is a moniker for someone who is excellent at their job.
 And so are our dogs!

-- Sherlock – this name is perfect for a smart and Inquiry-driven dog who is always on the case.
+- Sherlock – is your dog a smart and inquiry-driven dog who is always on the case (or chase for snacks)?
 It also has a regal air to it, which befits a noble breed like a Bloodhound.

-- Batman – this name is perfect for a fearless and heroic dog who is always ready to protect and serve.
+- Batman – will fit a fearless and heroic dog who is always ready to protect and serve.
 It also has a bit of an intimidating edge to it, which is perfect for a large and imposing breed.

-- Best Harry Potter Dog Name Ideas for Your Magical Dog
+- Harry Potter Dog Names: 19 Ideas for Your Magical Pooch